drts01/notes/stackedit/Mentor/Overview.md

-# Code of Conduct
+# Commu

 Notes:
-We believe in positive languge and encourage "do's" over "do not's".
+ - We believe in positive languge and encourage "do's" over "do not's".
+ - We believe in sharing a common purpose and expectations.

 ## Tenets